 - Select all the adaptive components with two nodes.

-- Extract the locations of each points with AdaptiveComponent.Locations.
+- Extract the location of each point with AdaptiveComponent.Locations.

 - Convert these points to strings.
 Remember, the parameter is text-based so we need to input the correct data type.